MeetAdalaja/MailGenieAI---Gmail-Add-On/README.md

 - 🌐 **Translate** selected text or the composed reply
 - 📋 **Insert** the generated text into the Gmail reply box with one click

-> Exact features depend on the repo version; remove any that don’t apply to your codebase.

 ---